 Tulare County Association of Governments (TCAG) is a collaboration of regional governments representing one of the largest agricultural centers in the world, and we are committed to improving the quality of life for our communities.
 We create regional plans for building regional projects, coordinating local transit programs and fostering partnerships to build multi-family housing.
 We strive to meet national standards as we work to improve air quality and create more equitable accessibility to critical resources for all of our residents, building new means of active transportation and improving existing infrastructure.
 We rely on science and local data to both respond to current housing and transportation needs and to prepare for forecasted growth.
 We find modern solutions for the unique challenges presented by our geographically and socioeconomically diverse districts.

-TCAG is a cooperative organization representing the eight incorporated cities of our jurisdiction (Dinuba, Exeter, Farmersville, Lindsay, Porterville, Tulare, Visalia, and Woodlake) as well as the County of Tulare at large.
-It was formed by a joint powers agreement between Tulare County's eight incorporated cities in 1971.
-Our purpose was to assist local jurisdictions in obtaining federal assistance by providing advice, counsel, and professional direction; review and coordinate applications for programs utilizing federal funding; and, as a Local Clearinghouse, coordinate state grants by circulating notices, collecting comments, and reporting to the TCAG Board.
+TCAG is a cooperative organization formed by a joint powers agreement in 1971, representing the eight incorporated cities of our jurisdiction (Dinuba, Exeter, Farmersville, Lindsay, Porterville, Tulare, Visalia, and Woodlake) as well as the County of Tulare at large.
+Our purpose is to assist local jurisdictions in obtaining federal assistance by providing advice, counsel, and professional direction; review and coordinate applications for programs utilizing federal funding; and, as a Local Clearinghouse, coordinate state grants by circulating notices, collecting comments, and reporting to the TCAG Board.
 TCAG also operates as a Regional Data Center (RDC), which is a state-designated center for handling and coordinating census activity.
 This includes providing data to interested agencies and tracking annual projections.

 Our roles, and our opportunities to serve Tulare County, has only grown since then.
 We became a designated Metropolitan Planning Organization (MPO) in 1982 in order to coordinate the continuous, cooperative, and comprehensive planning process in the Visalia Urbanized Area.
 An MPO is a federal designation (under the Federal Highway Act of 1973) for a policy-making body made up of local and transportation agencies.
 It is linked to a metropolitan area of over 50,000 people and is responsible for the distribution of federal transportation funds, as well as planning for transit, housing, air quality, and modeling.